elsrdelanoche/Linux/Unhatched/Content notes.md

 To learn more about the octal method check out NDG Linux Essentials!

 Note: "./" This indicates the "command" should be run from the current directory.

+# Viewing Files
+The cat command, which stands for “concatenate”, is often used to quickly view the contents of small files.